tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-freebsd.md

 ## Getting the Image

-FreeBSD distributes their Operating System in a number of different formats, which are all available on the `cloud-images` web site [https://download.freebsd.org/ftp/releases/VM-IMAGES/12.2-RELEASE/amd64/Latest/](https://download.freebsd.org/ftp/releases/VM-IMAGES/12.2-RELEASE/amd64/Latest/).
+FreeBSD distributes their Operating System in a number of different formats, which are all available on the [cloud-images] site.

 Below are two examples of images we can use: